Blockchain-Data-Analytics/Cardano_Enterprise/doc/03_Software.md

 * max_parallel_workers_per_gather = 4
 * effective_cache_size = 12GB

-And, if one wants to use dynamic replication, then also add this:
+And, if one wants to use [logical replication](#postgresql-replication), then also add this:

 * wal_level = 'logical'